SainathSY/SainathSY/README.md

+## <div align="center">Hi there 👋</div>

-#### <div align="center">I'm Sainath, a passionate full-stack MERN developer 👨‍💻 with a degree in Computer Science from RV College of Engineering (RVCE).
+### <div align="center">I'm Sainath, a passionate full-stack MERN developer 👨‍💻 with a degree in Computer Science from RV College of Engineering (RVCE).
 Alongside web development, I have a keen interest in Deep Learning and always enjoy expanding my skill set.</div>

 🔭 I’m currently working on